Lina-Liuna/core-python/README.md

 1. the yield from expression allows you to compose multiple nested generators together into a single combined generator.
 2. yield from provides better performance than manually itertating nested generators and yielding their outputs.

+#### item34: Avoid injecting data into generators with send
+##### Things to Remember
+1. The send method can be used to inject data into a generator by giving the yield expression a value that can be assigned to a variable.

+2. Using send with yield from expressions may cause surprising behavior, such as non values appearing at unexpected times in the generator output

+3. Providing an input iterator to a set of composed generators is a better approach than using send method, which should be avoided.

+#### item35: Avoid Causing State Transitions in Generators with throw.
+##### Things to Remember:

+1. The throw method can be used to re-raise exceptions within generators at the position of the most recently executed yield expression

+2. using throw harms readability because it requires addtional nesting and boilerplate in order to raise and catch exceptions

+3. A better way to provide exceptional behavior in generator is to use a class that implements the __iter__ method along with method to cause exceptional state transitions.

 ### 2. The Python Standard Library

 What Pythons's Standard Library Provide?